 • Dynamic IP Instances

-• Stopping and starting a dynamic IP instance results in new public and private IP addresses.
+• Stopping and starting a dynamic IP instance results in new public IP address.

 • SSH Host Key acceptance will be required again due to the IP address change.